Too small for an agency. Too important to hand to a volunteer.

 Small nonprofits, mission-driven businesses, and solo consultants who are too small for a full agency and too important to hand to a volunteer.

-Most clients are Denver-based, but the practice works remotely with organizations anywhere in the US.
+Most clients are Denver-based, but the practice works remotely with organizations anywhere in the world.

 What does a first conversation look like?